-- E. The Parties agree to include within the beginning of the specification of any U.S. patent applications and any patent issuing thereon (including non-U.S. patents) covering a Subject Invention, the following statement: "This invention was made under a CRADA (identify CRADA number) between (name the Participant) and (name the laboratory) operated for the United States Department of Energy.
-The Government has certain rights in this invention." - F. The Parties acknowledge that DOE has certain march-in rights to any Subject Inventions in accordance with 48 CFR 27.304-1(g) and 15 U.S.C.
-3710a(b)(1)(B) and (C). - G. The Participant shall, at a minimum, retain a paid-up, royalty-free, nonexclusive, nontransferable, license without the right to sublicense, in a limited Field of Use as specified on the first page of this CRADA for any Subject Invention in which the Contractor retains title.
+E. The Parties agree to include within the beginning of the specification of any U.S. patent

+- F. The Parties acknowledge that DOE has certain march-in rights to any Subject Inventions in accordance with 48 CFR 27.304-1(g) and 15 U.S.C.
+3710a(b)(1)(B) and (C). - G. The Participant shall, at a minimum, retain a paid-up, royalty-free, nonexclusive, non-transferable, license without the right to sublicense, in a limited Field of Use as specified on the first page of this CRADA for any Subject Invention in which the Contractor retains title.

 After four (4) years from the end of this CRADA, the Participant license may be revoked or modified by the Contractor to extent necessary to achieve expeditious practical application of the Subject Invention pursuant to an application for an exclusive license by a third party.

 The Participant license will not be revoked in any field of use or the geographical areas in which the Participant has achieved practical application and continues to make the benefits of the Subject Invention reasonably accessible to the public.